enzo-project/enzo-dev/doc/manual/source/user_guide/bootcamp.rst

 ------------

-The simplest way to get a copy of the current stable source code is to clone the repository using Mercurial:
+The simplest way to get a copy of the current stable source code is to clone the repository using git:

 ::